Saibaba Colony

-Saibaba colony is an area located in Coimbatore, India.
+Saibaba Colony is an area located in Coimbatore, Tamil Nadu, India.
 The Saibaba Temple is located there, and the name of the area is derived from the temple.
 The locality is mostly occupied by upper-middle-class people living in Coimbatore.
 One side is bordered by Thadagam road and the other side by Mettupalayam Road.
 NSR road in Sai Baba colony is fully occupied by commercial centers.

 Geography

 Saibaba Colony is situated just 4 km North of the heart of the City Gandhipuram and located between Mettupalayam Road and Thadagam Road.
 Saibaba Colony shares borders with R.S Puram, Coimbatore North Junction, Tamil Nadu Agricultural University campus and Goundampalayam.

 Population

 According to India Census 2001, Saibaba Colony has an approximate population of 1,14,000 and considered as one of the most thickly populated area in Coimbatore City.

 General

 The Saibaba Colony derives its name after a famous Saibaba temple located there.
 The area is quiet and residential with mostly individual houses.
 In 2010 the area started booming with apartments thanks to its increasing popularity.